-However, pediatric home health differs from adult home health in several respects, including having a meaningfully higher-acuity patient base with higher weekly case hours, longer case duration, clearer patient diagnoses and more stable and diversified payer sources.
-Pediatric home health patients often need ventilators or tracheostomy tubes, which means they require significantly more hours of care (often greater than 50 weekly hours) and years of in-home nursing care.
-Moreover, because pediatric home health coverage is federally mandated (when medically necessary) with benefits provided at the state level through Medicaid agencies and managed Medicaid health plans, our payer mix is highly diversified, with no individual payer representing more than 7% of revenue for fiscal year 2020.
+However, pediatric home health differs from adult home health in several respects, including having a meaningfully higher-acuity patient base with higher weekly and overall case values, longer case duration, clearer patient diagnoses and more stable and diversified payer sources.
+Pediatric home health patients often need ventilators or tracheostomy tubes, which means they require significantly more hours of care (often greater than 50 weekly hours) and years of in-home nursing care, which results in a significantly higher weekly value per case and lifetime value as compared to adult home health patients.
+Moreover, because pediatric home health coverage is federally mandated with benefits provided at the state level through Medicaid agencies and managed Medicaid health plans, our payer mix is highly diversified, with no individual payer representing more than 6% of revenue for fiscal year 2019.
 We currently benefit from structural factors protecting rates, including a cost savings proposition to payers and a fragile population sensitive to access challenges.
-For example, today we serve more than 5,000 pediatric private duty nursing patients weekly at a cost of roughly \$250 per day, providing care that could otherwise cost over \$4,000 per day in a hospital's pediatric intensive care unit.
+For example, today we serve more than 11,000 pediatric private duty nursing patients weekly at a cost of roughly \$250 per day, providing care that could otherwise cost over \$4,000 per day in a hospital's pediatric intensive care unit.
 As a result, we have enjoyed a long, consistent and predictable trajectory of reimbursement rate increases consistent with cost inflation over the last five years.

 We believe that payers appreciate the cost savings and clinical benefits associated with home health and are highly motivated to move towards value-based arrangements that reward providers for providing high-quality care in the home.
-We further believe that we are uniquely well-positioned to benefit from this push towards value-based care by virtue of our scale, which allows us to care for a meaningful share of our payer partners' eligible populations, and the substantial investments we've made in our clinical training program, compliance protocols and technology infrastructure, which allow us to provide consistent, high-quality care along with patient data and reporting directly from the home.
+We further believe that we are uniquely wellpositioned to benefit from this push towards value-based care by virtue of our scale, which allows us to care for a meaningful share of our payer partners' eligible populations, and the substantial investments we've made in our clinical training program, compliance protocols and technology infrastructure, which allow us to provide consistent, high-quality care along with patient data and reporting directly from the home.
 We therefore see Aveanna as a natural "partner of choice" for payers as the industry moves towards value-based arrangements.